 We have not carried out any calculations and cannot confirm the heating is adequate to achieve satisfactory temperatures.
 We recommend that the system be assessed and if found to be inadequate, upgrading may be required.

-Central heating and hot water is provided by the LPG-fired boiler within the utility room.
-The boiler is relatively modern and was not operating at the time of inspection.
+The gas-fired boiler is located in the utility room.
+This is a modern appliance and appears to be operating satisfactorily at the time of inspection.